MACRocketry/Coding-Standards/README.md

 What is this?
 -------------
-This is an in-progress document that clarifies our coding Standards
+This is an in-progress document that clarifies our coding Standards.
+Click on "Coding Standards Rocketry 2019.md" or the pdf version to look at it.

 How to compile?
 ---------------